janekx21/BrickIt/README.md

 ## Sprint Board
 - add animation for spawner
 - change how input is ignored after directionchanger
+- timer, how long did you need for the level and score
+- combo counter

 ## Sprint Backlog
 - ui autofocus